CJ 360: Inside-Out Prison Exchange Program: Examining Status in America

 LAWS 410: Theories of Punishment

 The course offers an opportunity to explore in depth the question of how punishment is justified and measured.
 Students participate in discussion of the weekly readings and prepare briefs on sentencing issues.
 They argue their briefs at the end of the course, and then participate in a mock sentencing commission, deciding the issues briefed.
-Explored are philosophical questions about punishment (is general deterrence morally justified? is retribution more than revenge?), as well as contemporary sentencing issues, (e.g., Megan's law, drug court, victim-offender mediation, prisoner services, chain gangs, corporal punishment, parental responsibility laws, race and sex discrimination).
+Explored are philosophical questions about punishment (is general deterrence morally justified? is retribution more than revenge?), as well as contemporary sentencing issues, (e.g., Megan's law, drug court, restorative approaches, victim-offender mediation, prisoner services, juvenile sentencing, parental responsibility laws, race and sex discrimination).
 (2 credits)

 Contact: Linda Meyer, School of Law